jkolden/funds-distr-pwa/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses styled components from [Material UI](https://material-ui.com/).
 The application is a PWA that allows for mobile entry of SaaS project time cards.
 Upon submitting a timecard, the data is saved to an Oracle database and is further processed before being loaded to Oracle SaaS Project Cost Accounting.
+The additional processing consists of distributing each time entry to the various grant awards that fund a particular project.
+This is a common requirement of public sector agencies that receive grant funding.

+The main SaaS API used is `importBulkData` which is a SOAP API that emulates the File Based Data Load process for sending Excel-based timesheet data to Projects cloud.
+The back end PL/SQL code is not included in this repo but is hosted on [apex.oracle.com](apex.oracle.com).

 ## Instructions to run and deploy: